OrenRosen/kverrors/docs/pull_request_template.md

 - [Jira Ticket]() / [Documentation]() / [Zeplin]()

+# Affected Services/Components

+(Please describe if your change affects other parts in the system)

-# How this branch was/will be tested?
+# How was this branch tested?

 # Have you added new dependencies?